account_tree

 What is Blind 75 and why is it the gold standard?

 Unlike random LeetCode grinding, the Blind 75 is organized by topic.
-You work through arrays, then linked lists, then trees, then graphs, and so on.
+You work through arrays, then linked lists, then trees, then graphs.
 Each section teaches a core pattern that appears across dozens of interview problems.
-Two Sum teaches hash map lookups.
-Merge Intervals teaches sweep line.
-Number of Islands teaches graph traversal.

 How to work through the Blind 75

 1. Go topic by topic.
-The Blind 75 is organized by topic for a reason.
 Finish all Array problems before moving to Linked Lists.
-This builds pattern recognition within each category before you move on.
+This builds pattern recognition within each category.

 2. Time-box each problem.
-Give yourself 20 minutes for Easy problems, 30 for Medium, and 40 for Hard.
-If you cannot solve it in that time, study the solution.
-Understanding the pattern is more valuable than struggling for hours.
+Give yourself 20 minutes for Easy, 30 for Medium, and 40 for Hard.
+If you cannot solve it, study the solution.

 3. Revisit problems you failed.
-Come back to unsolved problems after 3-5 days.
-Spaced repetition is how patterns move from short-term to long-term memory.
-If you can solve it cleanly the second time, the pattern has stuck.
+Come back after 3-5 days.
+Spaced repetition is how patterns move to long-term memory.

 4. Practice under interview conditions.
-Once you have solved 30+ problems, start doing mock interviews.
-An AI mock interview simulates real pressure with time constraints, follow-up questions, and detailed scoring so you know exactly where to improve.
+Once you have solved 30+ problems, start doing mock interviews with time constraints and follow-up questions.

 Blind 75 vs Grind 75 vs NeetCode 150

 Blind 75 (this page) is the original.
 75 problems organized by topic.
-No time estimates, no difficulty progression.
-It is a checklist, not a curriculum.
 Best for people who want the classic list and prefer to work topic by topic.

 Grind 75 is the successor by the same author.
-It reorders problems by difficulty progression, adds time estimates, and lets you customize your schedule.
-Best for structured, time-boxed preparation when you know exactly how many weeks you have.
+Reordered by difficulty progression with time estimates.
+Best for structured, time-boxed preparation.

-Our recommendation: if you have less than 6 weeks, do Blind 75 or Grind 75.
-If you have more time, start with Blind 75 then expand to NeetCode 150.
-And if you want to know exactly what your target company asks, check our company interview questions page.
+Our recommendation: less than 6 weeks, do Blind 75 or Grind 75.
+More time, start with Blind 75 then expand to NeetCode 150.
+Read our Blind 75 vs NeetCode 150 comparison for a full problem-by-problem breakdown, or check our company interview questions for company-specific problems.

 Frequently Asked Questions